 - Keep it off when you’re idling.
-It’ll cool you off fast if you turn it on when you start driving.

-Keep tires inflated.
+Keep your car’s tires inflated.
 Check your owner’s manual, the sticker on your driver’s side door jamb or in your glove box to determine proper tire inflation pressure (psi).
 Don’t use the maximum psi printed on your tire.

-Watch Your Loads
+Watch Your Vehicle Weight